 The Compensation Committee recommends, and the Board establishes, the NEO's salary.
-The base salary review for each NEO is based on assessment of factors such as changes to competitive market conditions, compensation levels within the peer group and particular skills, such as leadership ability and management effectiveness, experience, responsibility and proven or expected performance of the particular individual.
-Using this information, together with budgetary guidelines and other internally and externally generated planning and forecasting tools, the Compensation Committee performs an annual assessment of the compensation of the CEO and CFO.
-The Corporation did not increase the base salaries of the CEO and CFO for 2013 and 2014 and do not have base salary increases planned for 2015.
+The base salary review for each NEO is based on assessment of factors such as

+- current competitive market conditions, - compensation levels within the peer group and - particular skills, such as leadership ability and management effectiveness, experience, responsibility and proven or expected performance of the particular individual.

+Using this information, together with budgetary guidelines and other internally and externally generated planning and forecasting tools, the Compensation Committee performs an annual assessment of the compensation of the CEO and CFO (it does not have any other NEOs).
+The Committee then recommends to the Board what should be the base salaries of the CEO, CFO and other NEOs, and the Board sets the base salaries of the CEO and CFO and approves the base salaries for the other NEOs.

+The Corporation did not increase the base salaries of the CEO and CFO for 2014 and 2015 and does not have base salary increases planned for 2016.

-Annual Bonuses
+Annual Short-Term Incentives

-Annual bonuses are made by way of cash bonuses and the issuance of stock grants based, in part, on the Corporation's success in reaching its annual objectives and in part on individual performance and extraordinary effort and achievement.
+Annual short-term incentives are made by way of cash bonuses and the issuance of stock grants based, in part, on the Corporation's success in reaching its annual objectives and, in part, on individual performance and extraordinary effort and achievement.
 Also, the Corporation may utilize bonuses to encourage retention of its staff during periods of increased industry competition for its executive officers and other employees.

-The Board, together with the Compensation Committee, reviews corporate performance objectives during the year to determine annual bonuses.
-In 2014, the principal performance factors and objectives included:
+The Compensation Committee reviews corporate performance objectives during the year to determine its recommendations to the Board of annual short-term incentives.
+During the last financial year, the principal performance factors and objectives included:

-- Exploration success;

-- Acquisition of new properties;
+- Exploration success; - Acquisition of new properties;

 - Sale and joint venture of properties;

 - Royalty creations and acquisitions;

 - Capital management;

 - Successful management of the Corporation's environmental, community, and safety objectives;

+- Increasing investor interest in the Corporation;

-- Increasing market capitalization; and
+- Increasing the Corporation's market capitalization; and

 - Management of human resources.